twomice/civicrm-website-org/drupal/sites/all/modules/views_distinct/README.txt

     1) Pager counts and the number of rows displayed are incorrect when filtering (removing) duplicates, and aggregation cannot aggregate fields from outside the scope of each page, since each page only has access to the rows on that page.
 This is a known issue without a fix for now.
       Results won't be scrambled, but fewer-than-expected results may show up on pagers; please test the outcome and choose if the pager is worth the oddness.
-    2) Filtering out results does not update pager displays correctly, even in hook_views_post_execute() when unset()ing entries in $view->results.
+    2) Aggregating fields pre-render actually aggregates the base field in the query results, so any other display fields that in some way use those results will be using the aggregated versions.
+As far as I know there isn't another way to do this, because hook_views_post_execute() does not have access to the display fields, only the query result rows.
+    3) Potential incompatibility with some style plugins: The "Use the rendered output of this field" option in Views Distinct may cause odd things to happen with some style plugins that change output when called twice (e.g.
+      Views Slideshow - see #1956878: Interference with Views Slideshow).
+This is because Views Distinct needs to re-render the rows when it makes changes to the View output after the fields have been rendered.
+If you encounter this issue, uncheck the "Use the rendered output of this field" option.

 MAINTAINERS
 -----------